 Distance from San Francisco: 1.5 hours (75 miles)

-This adult-only resort is the perfect Sonoma County glamping escape for couples and groups.
+This adult-only resort is the ultimate Sonoma County glamping escape for couples and groups.
 Tucked away in the woods but within walking distance of Guerneville’s restaurants and nightlight, the property offers standard rooms, cabins, and glamping tents at their brand-spankin’ new Coyote Camp.
 Highlights include a seasonally heated pool, communal areas, board games, and cards.

-Glamping rates average $159 per night.
+Glamping rates average $189 per night.
+Compare rates and book on Tripadvisor

 The Pinecone Treehouse

-Rated 4.8 out of 5 on Airbnb
+Rated 4.87 out of 5 on Airbnb

 Location: Bonny Doon, Santa Cruz County